Drill music: UK drill

 While Chicago drill rap saw a decline in mainstream popularity after 2012, a new scene was emerging in the UK and by the late-2010s was gaining mainstream popularity, spreading across Europe, influencing the creation of drill scenes around the continent.
-UK drill is a subgenre of drill music and road rap that originated in the South London district of Brixton from 2012 onwards.
+UK drill is a subgenre of drill music and road rap that originated in the South London district of Brixton from 2013 onwards.
 Borrowing heavily from the style of Chicago drill music, UK drill artists often rap about violent and hedonistic criminal lifestyles.
 Typically, those who create this style of music are affiliated with gangs or come from socioeconomically deprived neighborhoods where crime is a way of life for many.

 The Guardian writes that "Born in Chicago, a city whose working-class black population, like London’s, has arguably been left to fend for itself and descended into violence, drill was initially a cold, bombastic style of gangsta rap.
 Its biggest breakout star was arguably Chief Keef, famous for his 2012 track I Don’t Like.
 The style filtered over to the UK, and was picked up by a young generation MCs keen to define themselves away from the grime of an older generation.
 While other corners of black British music have explored African pop and dancehall, resulting in the lascivious and relatively carefree “afro-swing” and “afro-trap” styles, drill has looked to the US, and the tales of violence that have been a feature of rap there since the 90s."

 UK drill music is closely related to road rap, a British style of gangsta rap that became popular in the years prior to the existence of drill.
-Musically, UK drill often exhibits violent language and provocative lyrics.
-UK drill music evolved its own distinct style of production compared to Chicago drill with UK drill group 67 often credited for shifting the sound away from the Chicago influences it seemed to heavily draw inspiration from in its early days and foundation and for forming a more homegrown sound, with LD – a member of 67 – being named as the godfather of UK drill.
+UK drill often exhibits violent language and provocative lyrics.
+It evolved its own distinct style of production compared to Chicago drill with UK drill group 67 often credited for shifting the sound away from the Chicago influences it seemed to heavily draw inspiration from in its early days and foundation and for forming a more homegrown sound, with LD – a member of 67 – being named as the godfather of UK drill.